IBM/watson-online-store/README.md

 **NOTE:** Perform steps 1-7 **OR** click the ``Deploy to IBM Cloud`` button and hit ``Deploy`` and then jump to step 6.

+**NOTE:** The Watson Discovery service is not available in the `London` region, so this application will require deployment in one of the other IBM Cloud regions.

 ## Deploy to IBM Cloud

 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/watson-online-store)